 It’s good to think about a plan on two levels : crisis – the absolute worst days, and recovery – how to manage for maybe 2-6 weeks to help everything to settle down.

-Try and reduce anything that is making pain worse – if that is sitting, then standing while on the phone, or balancing the laptop on a shelf.
-If lifting things gives you a sharp twinge everytime, avoid it for a couple of weeks, and gradually introduce.
+Try and reduce anything that is making pain worse – temporarily- if that is sitting, then stand while on the phone, or balancing the laptop on a shelf.
+If lifting things gives you a sharp twinge everytime, avoid for a couple of weeks, and then gradually re-introduce.

 Rest and Comfort